 Having served as a security consultant to government, education, and industry, William J. Smith is the Managing Member of AmericanSchoolSafety.com.
 The firm provides instruction, training, and guidance in all matters of school safety, security, and emergency management.
 Mr. Smith may be reached via contact information provided at https://www.americanschoolsafety.com/ or by calling 866-531-6560.

 Stephanie Kent graduated from Yale University with a Bachelor of Science in Psychology.
 During her undergraduate Yale career, she received high honors in various journalism seminars taught by renowned authors and journalists such as Steven Brill and Bruce Shapiro.
 Among her favorite Yale courses was Forensic Anthropology, where she led facial reconstruction and postmortem identification tasks.
-Stephanie has gained valuable field experience as a criminal intelligence analyst with an agency in Oklahoma.
-She is also proud to have traveled the world as a professional tennis player on the WTA circuit.
+Stephanie gained valuable field experience as a criminal intelligence analyst with an agency in Oklahoma.
+She is also proud to travel the world as a professional tennis player on the WTA circuit.